The 11 Best Big Island Farm Tours You Won’t Want to Miss

 Honokaa Chocolate Tour

-Location: Honokaa
+- Location: Honokaa (East Hawaii)

-Tour length: 2 hours
+- Tour length: 2 hours

 Visit this chocolate farm and learn about the process of going from bean to bar.
 Hawaii is the only state in the US where cacao trees can be grown fruitfully, so this is a must-see for a chocolate enthusiast.

 See a cacao tree and pods up close and taste a variety of different forms of chocolate: cacao bean, chocolate nibs, cacao tea, and different varieties of the finished processed product.
-You’ll learn a lot on this tour about the history of chocolate in Hawaii and how good quality chocolate is farmed and made.
+You’ll learn a lot on this tour about the history of chocolate in Hawaii and how good-quality chocolate is farmed and made.

 The tour runs for a total of two hours, with 45 minutes spent on a thorough chocolate tasting.
 This isn’t a tour for children and is catered to guests ages 10 and over.